-When their loved ones are serving to protect our freedom and our country, military families often make many sacrifices at home.
-Support our troops and encourage military family appreciation in your community and across America using the wide selection of tools and resources available here at Positive Promotions.
-Shop our selection of military family resources and you'll discover inspirational items to honor and support these families, as well as educational tools to prepare them and their children for life's daily challenges.
+From their loved ones’ deployments to homecomings, military family members make incredible sacrifices.
+Provide them the resources they need to manage issues on the home front, offer valuable guidance, and build morale by sharing the educational tools available here at Positive Promotions.
+Shop our selection of military family resources and you'll discover inspirational items to honor and support these families, as well as educational tools to prepare them and their children for life's daily and unique challenges.

 This publication helps the returning service member and the family handle reunions with as little stress as possible.
 Includes sections titled Especially For Partners Of Those Returning Home, Especially for Service Members Returning Home and how to Reconnect At Your Children's Pace.
 Readers will also find Stress-Relief Techniques, special advice for those Returning From A War Zone and tips on What Makes For A Successful Military Family.